bcnubes/aardvarkbark/content/products/70-30-soil-mix.md

 **Q:** How thick do you apply it?

-* **A:** _We have seen the best success rates in the 1-5” range of depth for lawns, 6” and more can require compacting and may settle overtime.
-We have done raised plater beds over 5 ft. thick for customers.
-Ultimately the depth is up to the customer and what best fits their situation._
+* **A:** _We have seen the best success rates in the 1-5” range of depth for lawns, 6” and more can require compacting and may settle over time.
+We have done raised planter beds over 5 ft. deep for customers.
+Ultimately, the depth is up to the customer and what best fits their situation._

 **Q:** Is there a minimum number of yards that must be ordered for blower service?